multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 The following signing providers are available:

 - Web Wallet Provider
+- xAlias Provider - from the perspective of a dApp, this one follows the interface of the Web Wallet provider (above)
 - Extension Provider (MultiversX DeFi Wallet)
 - WalletConnect Provider (xPortal App)
 - Hardware Wallet (Ledger) Provider